 What is Asynchronous Learning?

-What is the goal of asynchronous learning?
+What is the Goal of Asynchronous Learning?

-The key goal of asynchronous learning is to help students learn in the most conducive environment to productive learning.
+The key goal of asynchronous learning is to help students learn in the most conducive environment for productive learning.
 Instead of live sessions, in-class coaching, or one-on-one teaching, asynchronous learning emphasizes structuring programs that allow convenience, flexibility, and engagement-driven learning.

 Some of the prominent examples of asynchronous learning could include the following –